arihantkjain/workbox-webpack-react/README.md

  Project files are generated into the `/public` folder using `yarn build` command.

+ 1) Use `yarn build` in order to build the static files.

- Use `yarn prod` command in order to start the app.
-This command will build static files and start express server.
+ 2) Use `yarn prod` command in order to start the app.
+This will start express server.

  #### Code Quality Tools